The frontend is written in JavaScript and is split into two files:

 interface and request incoming streams:

-.onjoined = function(kind, group, perms, status, data, message) {
+.onjoined = function(kind, group, perms, status, data, error, message) {

 serverConnectionswitch(kind) {